MichaelGelo/CacheSimulator_LRU_Group3/README.md

 2. Run the command: *node app.js* into your terminal input to start the web-based application.
 3. Once the command has succesfully executed, open your web browser of choice.
 4. Type into the address bar: *localhost:3000*
-5. You now have access to the web-based Cache Simulator!
+5. You now have access to the web-based Cache Simulator! and you can freely play around with the *Input Parameters* to see how they appear in cache memory.

 If you've followed every step and the application is still not running, then you may have to take an alternative route in installing Node.js.
 For this, simply follow the installation guide of **Node Version Manager**, or nvm, which can be accessed here: https://github.com/nvm-sh/nvm